pyokagan/CS2103AUG2016-T11-C4-main/docs/DeveloperGuide.md

    Use case ends.

-## Search the manual

-**Use case: Auto-complete**
+## Use case: Auto-complete task names

 **MSS**

 1. User request to auto complete the task name when editing one specific task.

-2. TaskTracker will complete the precious task name automatically.
+2. TaskTracker will complete the previous task name automatically.

    Use case ends